 - Have your child arrange her natural art supplies on the ground.

 - Help her brainstorm ideas for her artwork.
-Does she want to make her materials into something abstract or would she rather build a statuesque structure that looks a family pet or friend?
+Does she want to make her materials into something abstract or would she rather build a statuesque structure that looks like a family pet or friend?

 - Let your child start making her masterpiece.
 Don't forget to remind her that she can go hunt for more materials as needed.